enso-managers/home/methods/index.md

 <h2 id="Methods-Integration">Model Integration</h2>

-Requirements, system concepts, development artefacts, issues, tasks, test results and other entities are best evaluated in a common context.
+Requirements, system models, development artefacts, issues, tasks, test results and other entities are best evaluated in a common context.
 Interrelated information items lend themselves for graph computing.

 Together with our customers we have been developing the Specification Integration Facility (SpecIF) for many years.